Nuclear power plant

 Fennovoima was established in June 2007 to plan and construct a new nuclear power plant in Finland.
 The company carried out an environmental impact assessment (EIA) in 2008 and the Finnish Government granted a decision-in-principle for construction of a 1,800MW nuclear power facility in May 2010.

 Site selection was completed in 2011 and the plant supplier was contracted in 2013.
 After the plant’s design was changed to a 1,200MW VVER, Fennovoima conducted further EIAs in 2013 and 2014.

 Finland’s parliament voted in favour of the project in December 2014 and the construction licence application was submitted to the government in June 2015 with approval expected by 2017.

 The plant is located in the coastal municipality of Pyhäjoki on the shore of the Baltic Sea in Northern Ostrobothnia, Finland.
 It is named after the Hanhikivi Peninsula where the site is located.

 Pyhäjoki has solid bedrock, which allows for easier excavation and stronger building structure.
 It also has lower seismic design values.
-Due to the plant’s proximity to the ocean, cooling water and discharge location are easily available.
+Due to the plant’s proximity to the ocean, cooling water and discharge location are both easily available.

 In addition to technical feasibility, the willingness and small population among the regional community were factors behind the decision.

 The plant will be equipped with a 1,200MW AES-2006 pressurised water reactor.
-It is a third generation evolution of the Russian VVER reactor designed by Gidropress, a subsidiary of Rosatom.
+It is a third-generation evolution of the Russian VVER reactor designed by Gidropress, a subsidiary of Rosatom.

 The reactor has a maximum thermal power of 3,200MW and service lifetime of 60 years.
 It will be built to meet the latest Finnish safety requirements.